satrojan/blog/docs/_posts/2018-09-30-Imputation.md

 Based on the above graphs the missing data does not appear to be completely random.
 In fact it appears to be strongly correlated with the values in Pclass, specifically with third class passengers.
 Given that the highest mortality rate was also in this group there is almost certainly a correlation that survival also factored into our knowledge of age.

 I am going to create a model with Random Forest and dropping the age column.
 This will give us a baseline to work from.
-All models will have random state set to 42 to ensure that all models preform evenly.
+All models will have random state set to 42 to ensure that all models perform evenly.

 ```python